The Importance of Self Care in a Healthy Happy Life.

 Tip.
 Take short movement breaks during the day even 5 minutes of stretching will improve circulation and fight brain fog.

 Prevents Chronic Illness.
-Routine like balanced diets, exercise, and stress reduction minimize the risk of diseases like heart disease, diabetes, and obesity.
+Routines like balanced diets, exercise, and stress reduction minimize the risk of diseases like heart disease, diabetes, and obesity.

 Tip.
 Add color to each meal.
 Fruits and vegetables are packed with vital antioxidants and nutrients.